CailinBellWold/Team-Profile-Generator/README.md

 ## Core Objectives Met

-1. (IN PROGRESS) Following user responses to prompts for team members and their information, an HTML file is generated that displays a nicely formatted team roster based on user input.
+1. Following user responses to prompts for team members and their information, an HTML file is generated that displays a nicely formatted team roster based on user input.
 2. When a user clicks on an email address in the HTML, their default email program opens and populates the TO field of the email with the address.
 3. When a user clicks on the GitHub username, that GitHub profile opens in a new tab.
 4. When a user starts the application, they are prompted to enter the team manager’s name, employee ID, email address, and office number.